pierreabreup/maze-challenger-in-rubyonrails/README.md

 # How to use?

-After you clone this project, follow these steps:
+After you've clone this project, follow these steps:
 - open a terminal session in your terminal tool (Iterm, Terminal, Putty)
 - go to the folder where you cloned the project (Ex.: ```cd cd maze-challenger-in-rubyonrails```)
 - type the command: ```make run```

 This command will run the container and open a session inside the container.
 If all goes well, the rails server is up ```* Listening on tcp://0.0.0.0:3000```

 Open your browser and type http://localhost:3000.
-When the page load finishes, you must fill widht and height fields and press the "Generate" button.
+When the page load finishes, you must fill width and height fields and press the "Generate" button.